benzingerb1/league-of-launchers/README.md

 "C:\Riot Games\League of Legends\LeagueClient.exe"
 ```

-Add the following code to your `.bat` script:
+Using the information we found in the `Target`, add the following code to your `.bat` script:
 ```
 cd "C:\Riot Games\League of Legends"
 start LeagueClient.exe